 Branson's Virgin Orbit tries to reach space with mid-air rocket launch

-If conditions on Sunday hold, the Long Beach, California-based company's 70-foot LauncherOne rocket will be dropped from the wing of a modified Boeing Co 747 nicknamed CosmicGirl at 40,000 feet in the air.
+If conditions on Sunday hold, the Long Beach, California-based company's 70-foot (21.3m) LauncherOne rocket will be dropped from the wing of a modified Boeing 747 nicknamed CosmicGirl at 40,000 feet (12.2km) in the air.

 The rocket will then ignite its engine to pierce Earth's atmosphere and attempt to deliver 10 small satellites to orbit for NASA, as Virgin looks to prove its technology.

-The window for the launch test originating from the Mojave Air and Space Port in southern California begins on Sunday at 1 p.m.
-EST (0600 GMT).
+The window for the launch test originating from the Mojave Air and Space Port in southern California begins on Sunday at 1pm EST (Monday, 2am Singapore time).

-Virgin executives say high-altitude launches allow satellites to be placed in their intended orbit more efficiently and also minimize weather-related cancellations compared to more traditional rockets launched vertically from a ground pad.
+Virgin executives say high-altitude launches allow satellites to be placed in their intended orbit more efficiently and also minimise weather-related cancellations compared to more traditional rockets launched vertically from a ground pad.

 LauncherOne's first attempt to reach space early last year was terminated seconds after being dropped from its carrier aircraft.